I know why people search “Why I Left eXp Realty” so often.

 In business, you need to get 1% better every day and keep improving.

-Should you decide to sign up with eXp Realty, you’ll have access to a wide variety of lead generation resources.
+If you decide to sign up with eXp Realty, you’ll have access to various lead-generation resources.

-eXp Realty also offers a lead generation service called “Making it Rain,” which you’ll have access to if you sign up as a member.
+eXp Realty also offers a lead generation service called “Making it Rain,” which you can access if you sign up as a member.

 They will manage your Google Ads for a small monthly charge.

-They will also direct people to your kvCore website, which is provided to all eXp Realty agents.
+They will also direct people to your kvCore website, provided to all eXp Realty agents.

 You’re going to learn all these resources.